 Tick the relevant box Positive Impact Neutral Impact Negative Impact Comments

-12. Race H1-9
+12. Race H1-8

-13. Disability H6 and H9 - high H1-5, H7, 8 H6 supports proposals for housing that meets the needs of people with disability problems.
-H9 the development of residential annexes means that a person with disabilities who may not be able to live on their own could live with their family.
+13. Disability H6 and H8 - high H1-5, H7 H6 supports proposals for housing that meets the needs of people with disability problems.
+H8 alterations and extensions supports the development of residential annexes meaning that a person with disabilities who may not be able to live on their own could live with their family.

-14. Gender H1-9
+14. Gender H1-8

-15. Sexual orientation H1-9
+15. Sexual orientation H1-8

-16. Religion and Belief H1-9
+16. Religion and Belief H1-8

-17. Age H6 and H9 - high H1-5, H7, H8 H6 supports proposals for housing that meets the needs of older people.
+17. Age H6 and H8 - high H1-5, H7, H6 supports proposals for housing that meets the needs of older people.

-18. Health H5 - low H6 and H9 - high H1-4, H7, H8 H9 the development of residential annexes means that an older person who may not be able to live on their own could live with their family.
+18. Health H5 - low H6 and H8 - high H1-4, H7, H8 alterations and extensions to dwellings means that an older person who may not be able to live on their own could live with their family.
 H5 the provision of housing that is affordable could help minimise a number of health issues such as stress and anxiety.
 H6 supports proposals for housing that meets the needs of people who are frail.
-H9 the development of residential annexes means that a person with health issues who may not be able to live on their own could live with their family.
-19. Economic Sustainability H1- 9 - high Supports development and helps to attract and retain residents.
-20. Social Sustainability H1-H6, H8 and H9 - high H7 Policies H1, H2, H4 and to a lesser extent H3 support social sustainability by supporting housing development within existing communities which should reinforce the social frame works currently there.
+H8 alterations and extensions means that a person with health issues who may not be able to live on their own could live with their family.
+19. Economic Sustainability H1- 8 - high Supports development and helps to attract and retain residents.
+20. Social Sustainability H1-H6, H8 - high H7 Policies H1, H2, H4 and to a lesser extent H3 support social sustainability by supporting housing development within existing communities which should reinforce the social frameworks currently there.
 H5 and H6 have a high positive impact as the provision of affordable and particular needs housing within developments will give a range and mix of tenures and provide a mixed community.
-H8 and H9 extensions and annexes enable people to stay in their homes for longer instead of moving out of a community.
-21. Environmental sustainability H1, H2 - high, H4, H8, H9 - med H5 - 7 H3 - low H1reinforces the spatial strategy by allocating sites for development in larger towns and villages.
+H8 and alterations and extensions enable people to stay in their homes for longer instead of moving out of a community.
+21. Environmental sustainability H1, H2, H4, H8 - med H5 - 7 H3 - low H1 reinforces the spatial strategy by allocating sites for development in larger towns and villages.
 H4 enables this strategy to be reinforced even although there may not be sites available inside the settlement boundary.

-H2 and H4 outline the criteria development proposals will have to meet in order to gain planning permission, safeguarding of the natural environment is a key principle of the policy.
+22. Climata Changa and 115.7 112 1000 H2 and H4 outline the criteria development proposals will have to meet in order to gain planning permission, safeguarding of the natural environment is a key principle of the policy.
 Development in villages should not be of a scale that undermines the spatial strategy.
 H3 development in the countryside will generate more journeys as people need to travel to access services and facilities.
 There are mitigation measures within the policy which minimise its impact to a low negative.
-H8 and H9 outline the requirements for new development in relation to the built environment.
-22. Climate Change and Energy Management H1 - high, H2 - med, H4, H9 - high H5 - 8 H3 - low H1 and H4 and to a lesser extend H2 reinforce the spatial strategy by allocating sites for development in larger towns and villages where there are good facilities and services, this approach should help reduce the number of trips required.
+H8 outline the requirements for new development in relation to the built environment.
+22. Climate Change and Energy Management H1 - high, H2 - med, H4, H8 - high H5-7 H3 - low H1 and H4 and to a lesser extent H2 reinforce the spatial strategy by allocating sites for development in larger towns and villages where there are good facilities and services, this approach should help reduce the number of trips required.
 H3 development in the countryside will generate more journeys as people need to travel to access services and facilities.
 There are mitigation measures within the policy which minimise its impact to a low negative.
-H9 enables family members to live together which may reduce the need for journeys.
+H8 enables family members to live together which may reduce the need for journeys.